gmiam/untienots/README.md

 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "80"]
 ```

 We start with a python base image (we will discuss this later).
-We install the depencies we need and that are not included in the base image.
+We install the dependancies we need and that are not included in the base image.

 We copy the app folder containing the fastapi code in the container.
 We can notice here that we don't copy the .env file in this docker image.
 We'll get back to that later.
 * Note: we modified the app/\_\_init__.py file provided by modifying the env_file variable from .env to config/.env - more on this later (the change have been reflected in this repository)